tylermercer/personal-website/src/content/posts/software/unlaunching.md

 Admittedly, writing is a uniquely focus-demanding activity.
 Writers throughout time [have taken extreme measures to eliminate distractions](https://www.newyorker.com/culture/annals-of-inquiry/what-kind-of-writer-is-chatgpt#:~:text=These%20mental%20demands%20may%20help%20to%20explain%20the%20eccentric%20habits%20of%20writers)[^writing-computer] and enable deep work, and the nature of writing is such that this narrowing-down pays significant dividends.
 Other areas of human endeavor, such as business or athleticism, may derive more value from juggling competing demands than writing does.

 Furthermore, exploration---pulling multiple different levers---is still intensely valuable, especially early on.
 You can't confidently identify a high-output lever to focus on until you've tried a few, often in quick succession or concurrently.
+It's also good to explore adjacent levers over time, even after you've found a good lever; even an endeavor that has proved valuable can be improved upon.
 But, once you've learned a given activity is low-value, you will benefit from quitting that activity.

 Our culture typically frames persistence as hard and worthwhile, and quitting as easy and unrewarding.
 But, [as author and lecturer Alfie Kohn points out](https://www.alfiekohn.org/article/downside-grit/), quitting can often be quite difficult: